 The following diagram shows the arrangement of particles in the three states of matter and the terms used to describe the changes between the three states:

-Pure water becomes ice at 0 degrees Celsius and it boils at 100 degrees.
+Pure water becomes ice at 0 degrees Celsius and it boils at 100oC.

-As the bonds that hold solid particles together are very strong, energy is needed to break them, so they start moving more freely when it becomes a liquid.
+As the bonds that hold solid particles together are very strong, energy is needed to break them, so the particles start moving more freely when the substance becomes a liquid.
 When a solid turns back into a liquid, this energy is transferred to the surroundings, as it is no longer needed.